OlegKorniychuk/thesis-coordinator-api/README.md

 # thesis-coordinator-api
-API for my bachelors thesis project
+API for the Thesis Coordinator web app.